 Here’s to celebrating MIOSM making music and not sweating the lesson plans!

 Looking for March Music Class resources?

 I hope you’ll check out my ST. Patrick’s Day game songs, or at least take a trip to the dollar store and get some fun GREEN decor!

 Need some more MIOSM IDEAS?
 CHECK OUT THESE FREE RESOURCES AND IDEAS in these MIOSM POSTS:

-Please share these interactive ideas on your favorite social media channel!
+Please share these ideas with your music teacher friends!